David Speirs: Parliamentary career

+2026 State election

+On 27 February 2026, Speirs confirmed he had nominated to run in the 2026 SA election as an independent for his former seat of Black.
+The Electoral Commission of South Australia had said in January that Speirs would not be eligible for public campaign funding under the state's new election funding system, pointing to clauses in the state's constitution that say a candidate is not eligible for nomination if they would be required to vacate their seat upon election, and that a MP's seat becomes vacant if they are "convicted of an indictable offence".
+Candidates will be officially declared on 2 March 2026.
+On 28 February, both the Liberal and Labor parties said they would preference Speirs last.
+Speirs lost to South Australian Labor Party's incumbent MP in the electoral district of Black, Alex Dighton, placing third on March 21 following the 2026 South Australian state election.

 Political views

 Speirs has been described as socially conservative.
 He voted against abortion and euthanasia reforms, but said he was "not going to die on ideological mountains."
 Speirs supported nuclear energy, a position that was backed by South Australian uranium miners.
 He opposed the state and federal Indigenous Voice to Parliament proposals, but supported constitutional recognition of Indigenous Australians.

 Personal life

 Speirs was previously married.
 In his maiden speech, he called himself a "believing practising Christian" and pledged to conduct himself "within the moral constraints of the Christian faith".
 He faced criticism in 2021 when he spoke at a church and encouraged those in attendance to join the Liberal Party, but later said the issue had been taken out of context.

 Speirs is an active lifesaver at the Brighton Surf Lifesaving Club and has a strong interest in health and fitness.
 He is a founding member of the Hallett Cove-based environmental group, Friends of the Lower Field River, a Landcare group established by Hallett Cove residents in 2006 to protect and care for the lower portion of the Field River and its environs.

 Speirs completed all three levels of The Duke of Edinburgh's Award.
 He also reportedly owned 13 properties by 39 years of age.

 In March 2025, Speirs appeared in the Adelaide Magistrates Court, where the Director of Public Prosecutions confirmed that two charges of supplying a controlled substance would proceed.
 The alleged offences occurred in August 2024, and Speirs was arrested in September after a video reportedly showed him snorting from a plate.
 At a hearing on 27 March 2025 he pleaded guilty to the charges, and was sentenced on 24 April 2025 to a $9,000 fine and 37.5 hours of community service.
 Speirs received two convictions, one for each charge.